yorkrj/MiniConsoleUtils/README.md

 # MiniConsoleUtils

-A miscellaneous collection of simple command line utilities written in C#.
+A miscellaneous collection of simple command-line utilities for Windows.

 ## ClipboardInfo

-Returns basic information on the contents of the Windows clipboard.
+Retrieves basic information about the format of the current content on the Windows clipboard.

 ## ScrubClipboardText

-If the Windows clipboard contains formatted text, replaces said contents with plain text.
+Replaces formatted text in the Windows clipboard with plain text.